We will give you clear steps for making a good sales pitch.

 Introduction and Elevator Pitch

 When you introduce yourself, either on a phone prospecting call or when talking with a prospect in person, you can use your value statement when you introduce yourself to communicate what you do (or how you help).
-You can do this in place of talking about the products that you sell and not only can this help you to communicate better, it will also make a better impression.
+You can do this in place of talking about the products that you sell, and not only can this help you communicate better, but it will also make a better impression.

 Prospecting Emails